No Exit (Battlestar Galactica): Plot

 The Centurions had already created the hybrid models, but nothing that could survive on its own.
 The Five offered to help the Centurions if, in exchange, they ended the war.
 The Five gave them resurrection technology and created eight humanoid models, although the fleet previously only knew of the existence of seven of them.
 Kara asks Sam about the eighth Cylon, designated Number Seven, thinking it might be her, but Sam tells her that it was a male named Daniel.

 In another flashback, Ellen tells Cavil that she knows he killed all the Daniels, because Cavil was jealous of them.
 Cavil responded that the Daniels "didn't thrive."
 Cavil shows her images of the temple on the algae planet.
 Ellen says the temple wasn't her invention.
 It was created by the thirteenth tribe on their way from Kobol to Earth.
 Cavil mentions that D'Anna saw the faces of the Five in that temple, and Ellen says that was not because of anything she did.
 She suggested it was an act of the "One God."
 Cavil is resentful that the Five gave him human weaknesses.
 Ellen realizes that he sent the Five to live among the humans because he wanted them to suffer.
 Boomer asks Ellen if she feels remorse for what she did for the Cylons.
 She replies that she does not, because what she did was a good thing.
 She gave them free will and the ability to feel compassion.

 Sam's doctors insist that the surgery cannot wait anymore, and they start the surgery before he's finished explaining everything.
 As he is being wheeled into the operating theater, he urges Saul Tigh to stay with the fleet.

 In yet another flashback, Cavil informs Ellen about the destruction of the Resurrection Hub by the humans and the rebel Cylons and tells her that she will have to recreate the resurrection technology for them.
 She claims that she will need the other Final Five in order to do this, however Cavil does not believe her.
 He tells her that if she doesn't give him the information, he'll extract the information from her brain using a psychophysical process.

 In a flashback to two days ago, Boomer comes to Ellen, supposedly to escort her to the surgery.
-Ellen tells her that she should have brought a tumbrel (a cart used to transport condemned prisoners during the French revolution), implying that Cavil's procedure is some form of punishment or execution.
+Ellen tells her that she should have brought a tumbrel, implying that Cavil's procedure is some form of punishment or execution.
 Boomer leads Ellen to a captured Raptor, saying she is forgiving her.
 They escape the basestar and then jump away.

 Sam comes out of surgery and Starbuck tries to talk to him, but paramedic Ishay points out on the monitor that he has almost no brain function.

-In his room, Adama notices large cracks in the bulkheads, and finally relents, calling Tyrol and telling him to do whatever it takes to save the ship, presumably including the Cylon-based biological structural reinforcements.
+In his room, Adama notices large cracks in the bulkheads, and finally relents, calling Tyrol and telling him to do whatever it takes to save the ship.